AGoliath/webstack/readme.md

 Besides the core project structure, I added a couple of pages that all implement a simple a+b=c functionality in a number of different ways.
 This should give you a first hands-on example on core AngularJS concepts.

+If you are new to AngularJS, you might want to clone https://github.com/AGoliath/webstack/tree/0.1 This is the basic version of the stack

+The current master branch adds an example on how to interact with REST services, and uses some more advanced topics.

 ## Prerequisites

 ### Required